-A car breakdowns can be a pain in the butt and expensive, but it doesn’t have to be.
+Car breakdowns can be a pain in the butt and expensive, but it doesn’t have to be.
 Some basic knowledge of mechanics and tools can get you back on the road in no time.
-Find out what common car breakdowns you can fix yourself, and how you should go about fixing them!
+Find out what common car breakdowns you can fix yourself, and how you should fix them!

 How to Fix a Flat Tire

 If you’re stranded on the side of the road with a flat tire, don’t despair!
 You can fix it yourself with a few simple tools.

 First, locate your spare tire and jack.
 If you don’t have a spare tire, you can use a can of fix-a-flat or a tire inflator to temporarily repair the puncture.

 Next, loosen the lug nuts on your wheel with a wrench.
 Then, place the jack under the car and raise the car until the wheel is off the ground.